mozarik/stoics-quote/README.md

 # TODO

+- [x] Create connection of two microservice the gateway anwd main-svc
-- [ ] Create simple connection of hello from Client - auth-api-gateway service - main service
+- [ ] Create the docker-compose file